Part 2 of the “God Builds Men” series

 That’s not where real men are made.

 Real strength gets forged in the places nobody sees.
 At 5 AM when you get up to work out even though you don’t feel like it.
-When you tell the truth even though lying would be easier.
-When you treat the cashier with respect even though they can’t do anything for you.
+When you tell the truth, even though lying would be easier.
+When you treat the cashier with respect, even though they can’t do anything for you.

-When you choose to work hard on something even though no one will notice or applaud you.
+When you choose to work hard on something, even though no one will notice or applaud you.

 These moments feel small.
 Insignificant.
 But they’re actually the moments that determine what kind of man you become.